17 Rose Color Meanings to Help You Pick the Perfect Bloom Every Time

 Every rose color has a distinct meaning

-We all know that roses are red and violets are blue…but actually, roses can also be blue, pink, orange, or even black.
+We all know that roses are red and violets are blue—but actually, roses can also be blue, and pink, orange, even black.
 And that’s just the beginning.
 These beautiful flowers come in many different colors, both naturally and with the help of dye.
 So, which should you choose?

 Whether you’re buying for Valentine’s Day or just because, it isn’t simply about picking the color your love, well, loves.
 You should also take into consideration what each hue signifies, as rose color meaning can range from love and admiration to friendship and even mourning.

 “Roses are the perfect embodiment of love, but their colors have different meanings, which can help customers choose the perfect arrangement for their valentine,” explains Alfred Palomares, vice president of merchandising at 1-800Flowers.com.
 Interesting piece of Valentine’s Day trivia, right?

 Just in time for the most romantic and rose-centric day of the year, here’s what you need to know about rose colors so you can send the perfect Valentine’s Day flowers from one of the best online flower delivery services.
 Choose wisely and they’ll make the perfect Valentine’s Day gifts—especially when paired with one of these romantic Valentine’s Day ideas.

 It should come as zero surprise that the trademark rose color of Valentine’s Day symbolizes love and admiration.
 “Red roses are the most popular and quintessential Valentine’s Day gift,” says Palomares.
 However, if you are in a newish relationship, you might want to stay away from this distinctive color.
 “Because they convey a message of deep romantic feelings, they are the perfect gift for your wife or long-term partner.”
 And, in case you’re curious, this is why roses are so popular on Valentine’s Day.